algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 2.1 Game Objective

-In the FPGA Frogger game, the player’s goal is to guide a frog from the bottom of the screen to one of the safe home bays at the top.
-The player must help the frog cross a busy highway filled with fast-moving vehicles, and then navigate a river by jumping on logs, turtles, and other floating objects.
-The challenge lies in avoiding obstacles such as cars, diving turtles, and alligator jaws.
-Successfully reaching a home bay earns points, and additional bonuses can be collected along the way.
-The player moves on a 14 by 13 tile grid, each tiles being 32x32 pixel.

 To complete a level, the player must guide five frogs safely into the home bays.
 Each frog represents a life, and the player starts with four lives.
 The game ends when all frogs are lost or when the player completes all the levels.
 Additionally, Frogger has a time limit of 30 seconds (or 60 ticks) per frog, shown by a time band at the bottom of the screen.
 The remaining time also contributes to the player’s score if the frog reaches a home bay on time.

 _Frogger game:_